Amu-Patel/complete-mini-Mern-Auth-project/README.md

 # Mern-Authentication-
 learning about authentication backend connection and more about backend technologies.

-backend start:
+backend start with server.js
-		npm init
+		npm init ------> it creates package.json
 then do okk everythings
 		npm i <install all packages whatever you want>
 		packages like
-		-express,
+		-express-----its used to create backend
-		-cors----- allow to connect backend with frontend, -dotenv---- help us to store environment variable in the backend, -nodemon---- help us to restart when we make any changes in the backend, 			-jsonwebtoken----using this we create token for authenication, -mongoose----helps to connects mongoDB database,
+		-cors----- allow to connect backend with frontend, -dotenv---- help us to store environment variable in the backend, -nodemon---- help us to restart when we make any changes in the codefiles, 			-jsonwebtoken----using this we create token for authenication, -mongoose----helps to connects mongoDB database,
 		-bcryptjs---- encrypt the password and  save in the database, -nodemailer----helps us to send the emails,